Elao/PhpEnums/README.md

 we recommend using the official ORM integration for backed enums.

 PhpEnums however also provides some base classes to save your PHP backed enumerations in your database.
-In a near future, custom DBAL classes for use-cases specific to this library, such as storing a flag bag or a collection of backed enum cases, would also be provided.
+Custom DBAL classes for use-cases specific to this library, such as storing a [flag bag](#flag-enums) or a collection of backed enum cases, are or will also be available.

 #### In a Symfony app